 “Humility is not thinking less of yourself, it’s thinking of yourself less” –C. S. Lewis

 I’m alarmed by the humility deficit in many leaders.
 Why do we reinforce, recognize and promote the brazen and arrogant, over the humble?
 Why do we teach our teams to cater to executives as celebrities?

 I’m always in awe of the truly humble–those consistently making enormous sacrifices and deflecting the credit.
-The most humble leaders are great spiritual teachers.
+The most humble leaders are great teachers and inspire courageous followers.

 Is humility teachable?

 Apparently yes.
 I’m audacious enough to write a post on teaching humility.
 Let me add a caveat.
 I don’t have humility handled.

 Truly humble leaders don’t try to impress us with titles, credentials, or accomplishments.
 They pull out the best in us.
 Or as Max Brown wrote in The Character-Based Leader,

 “Humility isn’t timidity or weakness.
 It is confidence, wisdom and grace combine with an acknowledgement that we are all imperfect.”

 5 Ways To Help a Leader Show Up a Bit More Humble

 1. Build Confidence